 - Instead of asking “Why is there so much violence in your country?”, ask “My understanding is that your family is from (x country) and I read that there is conflict there.
 If so, are they impacted by the conflict?”

-It is important to avoid generalizations about Islam and Muslims, who are diverse and have varying perspectives.
+It is important to avoid generalizations about Islam and Muslims, since they are diverse and have varying perspectives.
 Similarly, Muslims Americans should not be expected to represent or be an expert on Muslims around the world.

-Apply cultural sensitivity and learn about common issues that impact Muslim students at school.
-Observant Muslims do not eat pork or pork by-products, including gelatin.
-Some girls wear hijab, which they will not take off in public.
-Girls who wear hijab may be more likely to be targets of harassment and bullying.
-Some students may avoid partnering with the opposite gender during a lab or other activity.
-During physical education, some students may request to be excused from swimming or dancing or ask to wear sweats under their shorts.
-Some students may ask to pray noon prayer at school in an empty classroom or the library.
-Fasting students during the month of Ramadan may request to go to the library during lunch; they may also ask to be excused from rigorous activities in PE.
+Some students may ask to pray the noon prayer at school in an empty classroom or the library.
+During Ramadan, fasting students may request to go to the library during lunch and ask to be excused from rigorous activities in P.E.
 Since Muslim holidays follow a lunar calendar, they rotate around the year, so it is important to update the calendar every year.
-Ramadan in 2022 begins the first week of April and the first main holiday which follows Ramadan will be around April 21.
+Ramadan in 2023 begins on March 23rd, and the first main holiday, Eid ul-Fitr, which follows Ramadan will be around April 21.
 The second main holiday Eid ul-Adha is about two months and ten days later, so it will fall during the summer this year.
-Students will likely be absent on the two main holidays, so it is advisable not to schedule tests on those days and to excuse absences.
+Students will likely be absent on these holidays, so it is advisable not to schedule tests on those days and to excuse their absences.

-It is critical to address bullying when it happens in a timely manner.
+It is critical to address bullying when it occurs in a timely manner.
 The first step is awareness and recognition of the problem.
 The second step is a zero-tolerance policy with strictly enforced and clearly enunciated consequences.
 The third step is to mediate bullying with all parties.
 If the problem persists it is important to include the parents.
 It is also important to acknowledge and address the personal views of teachers and staff on current events or issues.
-Hold staff sensitivity or cultural diversity workshops that help address stereotypes or misconceptions.
+Holding staff sensitivity or cultural diversity workshops helps address stereotypes or misconceptions.

 Thank you for your interest in countering Islamophobia.
-Feel free to write to us to request further information or to schedule a presentation, including a university level academic presentations on Islamophobia, its roots, and manifestations in the United States and around the world.
+Feel free to write to us to request further information or to schedule a presentation, including a university level academic presentation on Islamophobia and its roots and manifestations in the United States and around the world.
 We also have trainings on countering Islamophobia in law enforcement, corporations, and healthcare delivery.
-You may email us at: [email protected].
+You may email us at: [email protected]

 [ii] Erik Bleich and A. Maurits van der Veen, “Newspaper coverage of Muslims is negative.
 And it’s not because of terrorism,” The Washington Post, December 20, 2018, https://www.washingtonpost.com/news/monkey-cage/wp/2018/12/20/newspaper-coverage-of-muslims-is-negative-and-its-not-because-of-terrorism/.